 If you are concerned about the health of your property’s crawl space or basement, then you should look no further.
 The Baker’s Waterproofing team is here to help!
 While the soil in and around Harrisburg has generally good drainage capabilities, the wet and often wild climate in Pennsylvania means that flooding may still be an issue at certain times of year.
 This also happens because many older buildings were not properly constructed to keep water out.

 This is why basement and crawl space waterproofing processes have become so popular in recent years.
 They offer a way to protect your Harrisburg home with minimal disruption.
 We at Baker’s Waterproofing have helped thousands of homeowners protect their homes and create a healthier interior climate.
 We do this by using a mix of passive and active waterproofing products that both prevent flooding and dampness, as well as remove water that enters your home.

 One of the main benefits of this process is the lowering of relative humidity in your Harrisburg home.
 Keeping relative humidity low is absolutely crucial to maintaining a health and stable interior climate.
 Installing a mix of passive waterproofing measures, like foam insulation and vapor barriers, and proactive measures, like sump pumps and dehumidifiers, will provide an optimum result.

-Harrisburg Foundation Repair Services
+Foundation Repair Services in Harrisburg, PA

 If your Harrisburg home has issues with its exterior concrete surfaces, then there is a high chance that the same forces that have damaged your concrete slabs will also impact your foundation over time.
 While the limestone and loam-based soils that are commonly found around Harrisburg are fairly stable and have good drainage capabilities, extreme weather and natural disasters like flooding can still do damage.
 Likewise, there is a chance that defects in your property are making it more vulnerable.
 We can help you to figure out just what is happening in your home.